-where $g^{\psi}_{\mathbf{r}, a}$ are coupling constants, with $a$ possibly labelling linearly independent multiplets of the same type and $\mathbf{r}$ labelling distinct $2O$ contractions into the $2O$ singlet.
-From table~\ref{tab:fermion_submatrix}, we can find the corresponding Dirac fermion mass matrix are given as
+where $g^{\psi}_{\mathbf{r}a}$ are coupling constants, with $a$ possibly labelling linearly independent multiplets of the same type and $\mathbf{r}$ labelling distinct $2O$ contractions into the $2O$ invariant singlet.
+From table~\ref{tab:fermion_submatrix}, we can find the corresponding Dirac fermion mass matrix is given as

 where $M_{33}^{\alpha}$ is presented in table~\ref{tab:fermion_submatrix}.
 The superscript $\alpha=1$ corresponds to $\rho_{\psi}=\rho_{\psi^{c}}=\mathbf{3}/\mathbf{3'}$, and $\alpha=2$ if $\rho_{\psi}\neq\rho_{\psi^{c}}$ and $\rho_{\psi},\rho_{\psi^{c}}\in \{\mathbf{3},\mathbf{3'}\}$.